Preference Structure

 Respect Do Not Disturb Mode

-Setting this as true
+Setting this as

 will skip the update prompts, setting as false